2600hz/kazoo/doc/engineering/property_testing_presentation.md

 -   KISS for reals!
 -   Property testing is a mindset and skillset
     -   There will be a learning curve
+-   Read 'Property-Based Testing with PropEr, Erlang, and Elixir' by Fred Hebert
 -   Read the PropEr code
     -   Especially as you get more practice
 -   Practice!